The Death of the Daily Standup: Why Asking What Did You Do Yesterday Is Obsolete

 In a modern DevOps environment, work is not invisible.
 It leaves a digital exhaust trail.
 Every commit, every pull request comment, every merged branch is a timestamped, immutable record of "what happened yesterday."

 We are moving toward an era of asynchronous sprint updates.
-The philosophy is simple: The manager shouldn't have to ask; the system should already know.
+The philosophy is simple: the manager shouldn't have to ask; the system should already know.

 If we can aggregate this data and present it legibly, the morning meeting changes.
 We no longer need to spend 10 minutes reciting history.
 We can walk into the meeting already knowing the status, so we can spend the time discussing the strategy.